 Camden Stables, Camden Town, London NW1 8AH

 Look the kids are going to adore this place and despite any reservations you might have you'll probably love it too.
-Their latest concoction is The Sticky Monkey - it's Toffee Crisp cereal/chopped banana/whipped cream/crushed digestive/toffee sauce/banana milk in a bowl.
+The Sticky Monkey features Toffee Crisp cereal/chopped banana/whipped cream/crushed digestive/toffee sauce/banana milk in a bowl.
 Sold.

 Also look out for: